MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 #### tl;dr

- - Above 5000 is possible with planning and some feature restrictions.
+ - Life above 5000 is possible with planning and some filtering/sorting compromises.
  - If you can make it Modern, you should.
+Modern experience improves over time.
- - Apply remedies *way before* 5000 items.
+ - Apply remedies *before* you hit 5000 items.
  -  **Your users don't care about this limitation one bit.**  Word doesn't limit you to 500 words.
 Excel doesn't limit you to 50 columns.
 As site owner, you need to be on top of this.
  - If your List or Library is at 3500 items, fair chance it'll hit 5001 when you're on vacation.